dvdl16/mini-project-holiday-planner/README.md

     - Retrieving detailed information about a selected destination.

 - Travel Schedule:
-    - Adding/removing destinations to/from a travel itinerary.
+    - Adding destinations to/from a travel itinerary.
-    - Determining the duration of stay at each location.
-    - Saving and modifying an itinerary.

 - Trip weather information